Manage Accounts

 Create admin account

 A step-by-step admin account creation.
-If you already got an account and want to make it admin, skip to the next point.
+If you already have an account and want to make it admin, skip to the next point.

 docker compose --profile production run --rm shell neodb-manage createsuperuser